stefanhiemer/topoptlab/docs/source/introduction/intro_to.md

 thresholding must obviously take the constraint into account.

-We now proceed naively and try to find the classical result for the stiffness maximization of the MBB beam: we calculate the gradients (in TO called sensitivities) necessary for the optimization $\nabla_{\boldsymbol{x}} C = 0$ via adjoint analysis and use a constrained optimizer (e. g.
+We now proceed naively and try to find the classical result for the stiffness maximization of the MBB beam: we calculate the gradients (in TO typically called sensitivities) necessary for the optimization $\nabla_{\boldsymbol{x}} C = 0$ via adjoint analysis ({ref}`adjoint-analysis`) and use a constrained optimizer (e. g.
 MMA) which yields a strange design with artifacts commonly known as checkerboard patterns.

 ![checkerboard patterns in a 60x20 MBB beam](/_static/mbb_60x20_24_checkerboard.png)